 Being informed will help you know what to expect as the disease progresses.
 Here are some resources:

-- Local hospitals: May have educational programs about Alzheimer's disease/dementia
+- Local hospitals and community centers may have educational programs about Alzheimer's disease and related dementias

 Get regular medical care

 - Make regular appointments with your primary care doctor or specialist (neurologist, neuropsychiatrist, geriatric psychiatrist).

 - Consider going to a memory disorders clinic.
 Ask your doctor for a referral if desired.